beyioku/SecureLinuxUserDeptMgmt/README.md

 # SecureLinuxUserDeptMgmt
 Implementing Secure User and Department Management in a Linux Environment

-# To make the directory for each department
+ -To make the directory for each department mkdir /<directory_name>
-mkdir /<directory_name>

-# To create groups for the departments
+ -To create groups for the departments
 Linux terminal and macOs
  <Linux terminal>
 groupadd <group_name>
  <macOs terminal>
 sudo dseditgroup -o create <group_name>

-   # To view the list of groups (Linux)
+   - To view the list of groups (Linux)
 Grep <group_name> /etc/group
-  # To view the the list of groups (macOS) *
-dscl . -list /Groups
+   - To view the the list of groups (macOS) * dscl . -list /Groups

-# To create users and add to a group
+- To create users and add to a group
  <Linux>
 useradd -m -s /bin/bash -g <group_name> <user>     {the user is created and automatically added to a group}